cfgauss/r-novice-gapminder/_extras/guide.md

 <img src="../fig/rmd-08-lifeExp-vs-gdpPercap-scatter3-1.png" title="plot of chunk lifeExp-vs-gdpPercap-scatter3" alt="plot of chunk lifeExp-vs-gdpPercap-scatter3" style="display: block; margin: auto;" />

-Currently it's hard to see the relationship between the points due to some strong outliers in GDP per capita.
-We can change the scale of units on the x axis using the *scale* functions.
-These control the mapping between the data values and visual values of an aesthetic.
-We can also modify the transparency of the points, using the *alpha* function, which is especially helpful when you have a large amount of data which is very clustered.
+it's hard to see the relationship between the points due outliers

+change the scale of units on the x axis using the *scale* functions.

+can also modify the transparency of the points, using the *alpha* function - helpful when large amount of data which is very clustered.

 ~~~